2014–15 Serie B: Playoffs

-Promotion playoffs
+Promotion play-offs

 Six teams will play in the promotion playoffs.
 A preliminary one-legged round, played at the home venue of the higher placed team, involved the teams from 5th to 8th place.
 The two winning teams will then play against the 3rd and 4th-placed teams in two-legged semifinals.
 The higher placed team plays the second leg of the promotion playoff at home.
 If scores are tied after both games in the semifinals, the higher placed team progresses to the final.
 The same conditions apply to the final.

 Relegation play-out

 In case of an aggregate tie, the higher placed team wins.

 The matches later became null and void following Catania’s disqualification.